 Latest statistics for foreign direct investment (FDI) flows and international mergers and acquisitions (M&A).
 Analysis, trends and forecasts from the OECD using FDI statistics collected to latest international guidelines.

 This edition provides operational guidelines on how foreign direct investment (FDI) activity should be measured and sets the world standard for direct collecting investment statistics.

 Investments in clean energy infrastructure need to be scaled up to support the broader development, economic and climate agenda.
 This will require leveraging private investment, however investment in this area remains constrained by barriers, including market and government failures.
 This page describes what tools the OECD provides to governments to create an enabling environment for investment flows to clean energy infrastructure.

 The Southern African Development Community (SADC) partnered with the OECD in 2013 to create an Investment Policy Framework (IPF) specific to the SADC region.
 The framework is now been finalised and this meeting set the implementation priorities for SADC member states over the coming months.

 There is strength in unity but when it comes to regional co-operation to enhance development, this lesson can be lost.
 This blog post examines how regions such as the Southern African Community for Development (SADC) and the Association of Southeast Asian Nations (ASEAN) use the Policy Framework for Investment to enhance their investment policies and to attract investment that works for the development of the region as a whole.

-This event, held during the 3rd International Conference on Financing for Development, will explore strategies to leverage Africa’s pension funds, as well as other sources of private financing to develop Africa’s infrastructure.
-Ways to improve the investment climate in Africa using the recently updated Policy Framework for Investment will also be addressed.
+Addis Ababa - Part of the 3rd International Conference on Financing for Development, this event explored strategies to leverage Africa’s pension funds and other sources of private financing to develop Africa’s infrastructure.
+Ways to improve the investment climate in Africa using the recently updated Policy Framework for Investment were also be addressed.